vs41/AI-Driven-Vibration-Analysis/README.md

-📉 Compressive Sensing for Image Compression & Reconstruction Compressive Sensing (CS) is an advanced technique that allows the reconstruction of signals or images from fewer samples than traditional methods require.
+📉 Compressive Sensing for Image Compression & Reconstruction:
+Compressive Sensing (CS) is an advanced technique that allows the reconstruction of signals or images from fewer samples than traditional methods require.
 It leverages the idea that many natural signals are sparse or compressible in some domain (like DCT or wavelet), allowing significant data reduction with minimal quality loss.

 🧠 How It Works: